Man carjacked at gunpoint near Miami park

 The extent of his injuries remain unclear.

-Investigators have not revealed the make and model of the stolen car, nor have they said whether the victim knew the subject.
+Investigators have not revealed the make and model of the stolen car, nor have they said whether the victim knew the subject and why he was at the park so early in the morning.

 If you have any information on this carjacking, call Miami-Dade Crime Stoppers at 305-471-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a $1,000 reward.